-- Evaluate the need for technical support at various sites and manage tech staff and vendors providing service. - Provide secondary support in this area as needed. - Provide training on the use and integration of technology to staff and students individually sessions as needed.
+- Evaluate the need for technical support at various sites and manage tech staff and vendors providing service. - Provide secondary support in this area as needed. - Provide training on the use and integration of technology to staff and students individually or in group sessions as needed.